Denbury Resources Inc. [DNR] – Don’t lose sight of the bigger picture

 Now let’s turn to look at profitability: with a current Operating Margin for Denbury Resources Inc. [DNR] sitting at 37.10%, this company’s Net Margin is now 17.00.
 These measurements indicate that Denbury Resources Inc. [DNR] is generating considerably more profit, after expenses are accounted for, compared to its market peers.

+This company’s Return on Total Capital is 9.11, and its Return on Invested Capital has reached 5.99.
+Its Return on Equity is 16.90%, and its Return on Assets is 4.60%.
+These metrics show a mixed bag, which means that this investment’s attractiveness can be quickly increased or decreased in the short term, depending on future updates DNR financial performance.

+Turning to investigate this organization’s capital structure, Denbury Resources Inc. [DNR] has generated a Total Debt to Total Equity ratio of 157.11.
+Similarly, its Total Debt to Total Capital is 61.11, while its Total Debt to Total Assets stands at 45.71.
+Looking toward the future, this publicly-traded company’s Long-Term Debt to Equity is 155.47, and its Long-Term Debt to Total Capital is 60.47.

 What about valuation?
-This company’s Enterprise Value to EBITDA is 4.42 and its Total Debt to EBITDA Value is 3.82.
-The Enterprise Value to Sales for this firm is now 1.99.
-Denbury Resources Inc. [DNR] has a Price to Book Ratio of 0.51, a Price to Cash Flow Ratio of 1.76 and P/E Ratio of 0.40.
+This company’s Enterprise Value to EBITDA is 4.07 and its Total Debt to EBITDA Value is 3.82.
+The Enterprise Value to Sales for this firm is now 1.83, and its Total Debt to Enterprise Value stands at 0.76.
+Denbury Resources Inc. [DNR] has a Price to Book Ratio of 0.51, a Price to Cash Flow Ratio of 1.76 and P/E Ratio of 0.50.
 These metrics all suggest that Denbury Resources Inc. is more likely to generate a positive ROI.

-This stock’s Beta value is currently 3.77, which indicates that it is 15.36% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 23.74.
-This stock, according to these metrics, is currently Oversold.
+This stock’s Beta value is currently 3.75, which indicates that it is 18.41% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 31.84.
+This RSI score is good, suggesting this stock is neither overbought or oversold.

 Conclusion: Is Denbury Resources Inc. [DNR] a Reliable Buy?